horizon-research/systolic-array-dataflow-optimizer/README.md

 This is a DNN dataflow optimizer for a particular hardware accelerator, systolic array. it is able to find a optimal or `approximately` optimal dataflow for a particular DNN for some hardware constraints, such as bandwidth and SRAM, etc.
-This repository is the artifact of our paper *ASV: Accelerated Stereo Vision System*.
+This repository is the artifact of our paper [ASV: Accelerated Stereo Vision System](https://www.cs.rochester.edu/horizon/pubs/micro19-tigris.pdf) published at MICRO 2019.

-The original repository is here: <https://github.com/YuFengUofR/dataflow_optimizer>.

 ## What's new

-The goal of this optimizer are followings:
+The goals of this optimizer are:

 * First, this optimizer is to aim to find a close-to optimal configuration in order to minimize the latency and reduce the data traffic at the same time.